workflow 7 business process management challenges and how to fix them

 What is workflow management?

-Workflow management is the discipline of creating, documenting, monitoring and improving upon the series of steps, or workflow, that is required to complete a specific task.
-The aim of workflow management is to optimize the steps in the workflow to ensure the task is completed correctly, consistently and efficiently.
+Workflow management is the discipline of creating, documenting, monitoring and improving upon the series of steps, or workflow, required to complete a specific task.

-What are different types of workflows?
+What are the different types of workflows?

 At a basic level, workflows can be divided into the following two categories: